EmfSCPP/emfscpp.github.io/Nodal/documentation.md

 //Timezone IST
 April 3rd 13:59 - 14:00 {
-  line 813, rAF requests and animation fram frame for that function to the browser, and the browser returns the frame, and it is displayed. this is smoother than trying to execute 8000 changes every second(8000Hz mice).
+  line 813, rAF requests and animation frame by frame for that function to the browser, and the browser returns the frame, and it is displayed. this is smoother than trying to execute 8000 changes every second(8000Hz mice).
 }
 April 3rd 16:06 - 16:07 {
   if in "Select End Node" state(clickTwo, path making), cancelling will not remove the clickTwo event listener, hence, event listener stacking(issue) occurs